Zaki978/Project-Portfolio/README.md

 # Project Portfolio

 ### About Me
 Welcome!
-I'm Zaki, a recent graduate from Georgetown University with a passion for data and using data to drive informed decision-making.
-I am seeking a full-time role as a data analyst or in a position leveraging data analysis techniques.
-This portfolio highlights my experience and skills in data analysis, visualization, and programming, as detailed below.
+I'm Zaki, a recent Georgetown University graduate passionate about leveraging data for insights, problem-solving and driving informed decisions.
+I’m seeking a full-time role as a data analyst in New York City.
+This portfolio showcases my experience and skills in data analysis, visualization, and programming.

 #### Technical Skills: Excel, SQL, Tableau, Python (Pandas and Matplotlib libraries) and APIs

 ## Education
 - Bachelor of Science in Business Administration - Georgetown University (_Aug 2020 - May 2024_)